caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 	- secp521r1
 - **alpn** is the list of values to advertise in the ALPN extension of the TLS handshake.
 - **load** specifies a list of folders from which to load PEM files that are certificate+key bundles.
 - **ca** changes the ACME CA endpoint.
-This is most often used to use [Let's Encrypt's staging endpoint](https://letsencrypt.org/docs/staging-environment/) or an internal ACME server.
+This is most often used to set [Let's Encrypt's staging endpoint](https://letsencrypt.org/docs/staging-environment/) when testing, or an internal ACME server.
 (To change this value for the whole Caddyfile, use the `acme_ca` [global option](/docs/caddyfile/options) instead.)
 - **ca_root** specifies a PEM file that contains a trusted root certificate for the ACME CA endpoint, if not in the system trust store.
 - **dns** enables the [DNS challenge](/docs/automatic-https#dns-challenge) using the specified provider plugin, which must be plugged in from one of the [caddy-dns](https://github.com/caddy-dns) repositories.
 Each provider plugin may have their own syntax following their name; refer to their docs for details.
 Maintaining support for each DNS provider is a community effort.
 [Learn how to enable the DNS challenge for your provider at our wiki.](https://caddy.community/t/how-to-use-dns-provider-modules-in-caddy-2/8148)
 - **eab** configures ACME external account binding (EAB) for this site, using the key ID and MAC key provided by your CA.